nationalarchives/archives-for-everyone/README.md

 ## Development machine configuration

-This is a simple HTML site so should be entirely portable. **Just be sure not to include the `.git` directory in the production server.
+This is a simple HTML site so should be entirely portable. **Just be sure not to include the `.git` directory in the production server**.

 Steps: